 Kink Culture

 My hope is for individuals, couples and polycule kink families to come as they are and feel welcome!
+Though kink is not for everyone, it’s important not to shame someone for not being vanilla.
+As often said, don’t yuck someone else’s yum!

 The kink community today, not unlike the LGBT and Polyamory communities, is a culture coming into its own and likewise faces its own levels of stigma and oppression.
 Since I began my career in professional counseling, it has been my intention to be welcoming and inclusive and that is no different in regard to kink.
 I’m happy to support BDSM, Leather and Fetish cultures.
 I’m not an expert, but I want folks to feel safe and accepted when they come.